jnaneswar57/Test-Summarization-LSTMs/README.md

 Text summarization is the problem of creating a short, accurate, and fluent summary of a longer text document.
 It is a Natural Language Processing application which produces short and meaningful summary of a lengthy paragraph thereby helping us to understand the essence of the topic in an efficient way.

-Automatic text summarization methods are greatly needed to address the ever-growing amount of text data available online to both better help discover relevant information and to consume relevant information faster.
+Automatic text summarization methods are greatly needed to address the evf ff fffer-growing amount of text data available online to both better help discover relevant information and to consume relevant information faster.

 Types of Text Summarization
 1. **Abstrative Based**: In Abstractive based, we generate new sentences from the original text.
 The sentences generated through abstractive summarization might not be present in the original text.